fjavierm/ceh/19-Cloud_Computing/README.md

 ### Wrapping attacks

 A wrapping attack is an example of a man-in-the-middle attack in the cloud environment.
 Cloud computing is vulnerable to wrapping attacks because cloud users typically connect to services via a web browser.
-An XML signature is used to protect users' credentials from unauthorized access, but this signature doesn't secure the positions in the document.
+An XML signature is used to protect users' credentials from unauthorized access, but this signature does not secure the positions in the document.
 Thus, XML signature element wrapping allows attackers to manipulate an XML document.

 For example, a vulnerability was found in the SOAP interface of Amazon Elastic Cloud Computing (EC2) in 2009.
 This weakness allowed attackers to modify an eavesdropped message as a result of a successful signature wrapping attack.

 ### Man-in-the-cloud attacks

 During this type of attack, hackers intercept and reconfigure cloud services by exploiting vulnerabilities in the synchronization token system so that during the next synchronization with the cloud, the synchronization token will be replaced with a new one that provides access to the attackers.
 Users may never know that their accounts have been hacked, as an attacker can put back the original synchronization tokens at any time.
 Moreover, there's a risk that compromised accounts will never be recovered.